sriharshachilakapati/sriharshachilakapati.github.io/_posts/2016-02-27-new-thoughts-on-silenceengine.md

 A device is an interface (defined under the name `IDevice` in the core package) which provides signatures of the low level methods that the engine uses to communicate with the backends.
 There will be three device interfaces defined in the engine, and the backends should implement them to do the work using the platform specific APIs.
 Here is an overview of how those devices work.

-{% include image href='/assets/images/silenceengine-thoughts/device-graphics.png' alt='The IGraphicsDevice' %}
+{% include components/widgets/image.html href='/assets/images/silenceengine-thoughts/device-graphics.png' alt='The IGraphicsDevice' %}

 As you can see in the above image, there will be interfaces `IGraphicsDevice` for handling the graphics, and each of the backends implement a graphics, such as the LWJGL backend will implement it in a class called as `LWJGLGraphicsDevice` whereas the GWT backend will implement it in a class called as `GWTGraphicsDevice` and these will be provided to the engine through starter classes.